Lloret de Mar sights

 A normal beach holiday on the Costa Brava, where you spend the whole day at the beach, is not our way of traveling.
 After an hour in the beach bar we are usually bored, and we are looking for places where we can pass the time.
 Instead, we like to look at the places, get to know people and immerse ourselves in their way of life.

-This is possible in Lloret de Mar and the surrounding area, although at first glance the place still appears like a seaside resort with its shops selling everything from bathing suits to sunglasses.
-Admittedly, we also spent an hour in one of the beach bars to enjoy one of the great fruit drinks, let the wind blow over our faces and watch the action on the beach.
-After that, however, we went in search of the more interesting Lloret de Mar sights, we were looking for.
+This is possible in and around Lloret de Mar, even if the place is still considered at first glance Seaside resort occurs with his shops in which from Swimsuit to sunglasses everything is sold that is important for bathers.
+Admittedly, we also spent an hour in one of the beach bars to enjoy one of the great fruit drinks, let the wind blow around our noses and watch the goings-on on the beach.
+After that, however, we went looking for interesting Lloret de Mar sights and we found what we were looking for.

 What is worth visiting the Costa Brava?